Translation and Fusion Improves Zero-shot Cross-lingual Information Extraction: Using Low-Resource Machine Translation to Improve Multilingual IE

-With increasing support for low-resource languages in multilingual machine translation (MT) systems, such as M2M-100 \citep{fan2021beyond} and NLLB-200 \citep{nllb2022}, there is an opportunity to leverage these MT systems to improve the accuracy of low-resource entity recognition models.
-We propose a Translation-and-fusion approach that involves translating the low-resource language data back to the high-resource language and fusing it with annotations from a supervised high-resource language model during inference.
-In this section, we outline the Translation-and-fusion framework (\S~\ref{sec:translate-fusion}) and introduce a model learned to fuse annotations, \fusion (\S~\ref{sec:fusion}).
+As multilingual machine translation (MT) systems, such as M2M-100~\citep{fan2021beyond} and NLLB-200~\citep{nllb2022}, gain increasing support for low-resource languages, an opportunity emerges to re-evaluate the utilization of MT systems for enhancing cross-lingual IE. We propose a Translation-and-fusion approach that benefits from the advancements of MT systems to make robust cross-lingual transfer predictions at inference time.
+In this section, we outline the Translation-and-fusion framework and introduce language models trained to utilize translation data at inference time for low-resource language IE tasks.